ohkiba/egpad/README.md

 # afterword
 This has been a very fun project from start to finish, I highly recommend anyone reading this to try creating your own board from scratch, theres a lot you can learn from this project alone.
 Overall I'd consider this a success, might need a longer cable though.
-Thanks tanman for helping me through the process <3.
+Thanks tanman for helping me throughout the entire project <3.